Bridging the Gap Between Indexing and Retrieval for Differentiable Search Index with Query Generation: Introduction

-Our contributions can be summarised as follows: \begin{itemize}[noitemsep,nolistsep,leftmargin=*] \item We identify a crucial problem that affects the original DSI model: the data distribution mismatch between indexing and retrieval. \item We show the poor effectiveness of DSI on the passage retrieval task caused by the data distribution mismatch problem, especially in the cross-lingual passage retrieval setting, which further emphasizes the gap between documents and queries. \item We propose the DSI-QG indexing framework that enables DSI to tackle the data distribution mismatch problem.
-Our framework uses query generation models (including a cross-lingual query generation model) to generate a set of relevant queries that are used to represent documents for indexing. \item We conduct extensive experiments on both mono-lingual and cross-lingual passage retrieval datasets and our results show that, with our proposed framework, the effectiveness of DSI is improved by over 240\% and 790\% on the mono-lingual and cross-lingual passage retrieval task respectively. \end{itemize}
+Our contributions can be summarised as follows: \begin{itemize}[noitemsep,nolistsep,leftmargin=*] \item We identify a crucial problem that affects the original DSI model: the data distribution mismatch between indexing and retrieval. \item We show that DSI performs poorly in the presence of data distribution mismatches: this is further exacerbated in the cross-lingual document retrieval setting, emphasizing the gap between documents and queries. \item We propose the DSI-QG indexing framework which is aimed at tackling the data distribution mismatch problem.
+Our framework uses query generation models (including a cross-lingual query generation model) and a cross-encoder ranker to generate and rank a set of potentially relevant queries that are used to represent documents for indexing. \item We conduct extensive experiments on both mono-lingual and cross-lingual document retrieval datasets.
+Our results show that, with our proposed framework, the effectiveness of DSI is improved by a large margin on these tasks. \end{itemize} Code to reproduce the experiments and results presented in this paper can be found at \url{https://github.com/ArvinZhuang/DSI-QG}.